EDPA Certification Test Candidates:

 The following steps will be followed for the EDPA Certification Practical Test

-1. The skulls to be used will have normal routine dental conditions.
+1. The skulls to be used will have variable routine dental conditions.
 There will be a total of 5 skulls to be charted and evaluated by each applicant.

 2. Up to 5 Certification Testing Applicants will test at the same time.
 Each Applicant will have 25 minutes per skull to evaluate.
 A maximum of 3 testing sessions per day with a total of 15 applicants per day in 3 hour intervals.